OpenBMB/IoA/docs/source/high_level_concepts/mechanism.rst

 * **Agent Registration**: When a new agent joins IoA, it registers with the server by providing a comprehensive description of its capabilities, skills, and expertise.
 This information is stored in the Agent Registry Block of the server's Data Layer.

-* **Agent Discovery**: Agents can search for collaborators using the `search_client` tool provided by the server's Agent Query Block.
+* **Agent Discovery**: Agents can search for collaborators using the :code:`search_client` tool provided by the server's Agent Query Block.
 This tool leverages the information in the Agent Registry to match agents based on desired characteristics or capabilities.

 🤝 Autonomous Nested Team Formation
 -----------------------------------